-Other people’s stupid opinions have just as much merit as your own, in that they are opinions backed by individual experience and a closed body of knowledge.
-Perhaps they – or you – simply haven’t lived long enough yet to see their error of their – or your – ways.
+Other people’s stupid opinions have just as much merit as your own.
+They are, like yours, opinions backed by individual experience and a finite body of knowledge.
+Perhaps they, or you, simply haven’t lived long enough yet to see their error of their, or your, ways.

-To do otherwise doesn’t just show disrespect for the ideas of others, but for your own, as well.
+To do otherwise doesn’t just show disrespect for the ideas of others, but also for your own.